Criminal Minds: Beyond Borders

 Criminal Minds: Beyond Borders is an American police procedural television series created by Erica Messer that aired on CBS from March 16, 2016, to May 17, 2017.
-The show is produced by The Mark Gordon Company in association with CBS Television Studios and ABC Studios.
-The production is a spin-off from original series, Criminal Minds, airing on the same network, and is the third series in the Criminal Minds franchise.
+Produced by The Mark Gordon Company in association with CBS Television Studios and ABC Studios, it is a spin-off of Criminal Minds, airing on the same network, and is the third series in the Criminal Minds franchise.
 Criminal Minds: Beyond Borders follows an elite team of FBI agents of the fictional International Response Team (IRT) tasked with solving cases that involve American citizens on international soil.

 CBS aired a backdoor pilot on an episode of Criminal Minds on April 8, 2015, introducing the characters with a crossover episode eponymously titled "Beyond Borders".
-The series was originally intended to premiere on March 2, 2016, but was pushed back by two weeks and instead premiered on March 16, 2016, and filled the Wednesday 10:00pm time slot, airing immediately after the original Criminal Minds.
+The series was originally intended to premiere on March 2, 2016, but was pushed back by two weeks and instead premiered on March 16, 2016, and filled the Wednesday 10:00 p.m. time slot, airing immediately after the original Criminal Minds.

 On May 14, 2017, CBS canceled the series after two seasons.